sisterai/estate-assistant-system/TECH_DOCS.md

 ## 11. Appendices

-Additional resources, diagrams, and references for developers and data scientists working on EstateWise.
+Additional resources, diagrams, and references for developers and data scientists who are interested working on EstateWise.

 ### A. Environment Variables Reference

+The following environment variables are required for the application to function correctly.
+Ensure they are set in your `.env` file.

 | Name                   | Purpose                            |
 | ---------------------- | ---------------------------------- |